roloza7/fastText-dist/README.md

 After adding labels, shuffling, and splitting the dataset, we are left with 68.61GB of train data and 7.62 of test data.

-For most of the benchmarks, I randomly sampled a subset (~20GB) of the full training dataset to acommodate single-node fastthread comparisons.
+For most of the benchmarks, I randomly sampled a subset (~20GB) of the full training dataset to acommodate single-node comparisons.
+Every benchmark uses this same subset unless otherwise noted.